srikumarks/steller/README.md

 Steller is a small framework for building composeable sound models in Javascript using the [Web Audio API].
-It features a `GraphNode` abstraction that encapsulates dynamic signal flow graphs, `Parameterize` to add parameters of various kinds to objects and a `Scheduler` for sequencing audio events just in time.
+It features a `GraphNode` abstraction that encapsulates dynamic signal flow graphs, `Param` objects to add parameters of various kinds to objects and a `Scheduler` for sequencing audio events just in time.
 These classes are all available under the namespace `org.anclab.steller`.